 Fish: If fishing is more your family’s thing, then Palm Beach is your spot!
-In the late 1800s, Snapperman Beach on the west side of the peninsular was home to early European and Chinese fishermen who would catch and lay out fish to dry.
 There’s no doubt the calm waters on Pittwater bay is still a good spot to fish for bream, flathead or even squid.
 Cast a rod with the kids along the Palm Beach Wharf ramp to while the time away.

 Ferry Hop: Go on a little ferry adventure to explore Pittwater choose to take the 36 minute Ettalong Beach Ferry Ride which leaves Palm Beach Wharf every 90 mins.
 Or for a short visit to The Basin.
 At The Basin, you’ll find great facilities along with a picnic area, sheltered beach and an inland lagoon where the littlies could have a bit of water play.
 Or enjoy a bike ride or spot the local swamp wallabies or kookaburras.

 Places to Eat